pmaier983/detective-ml/README.md

 - [ ] Should we save your chat history?
 What does returning to a suspect do?
 - [ ] Can you lose?
 What does [Give up] do?
 - [ ] How important is time (the exact time you speak to someone...)
+- [ ] What does success look like?
+- [ ] What does 100% aggravation do?
+- [ ] What does save case do?

 ## TODO